pinheiroGroup/Kinbiont.jl/docs/src/02_data/index.md

  0.0912154  0.107956  0.105468  0.101727  0.0931484   0.106318   0.103697   0.139821   0.173598   0.204888   0.251052   0.289018   0.31298   0.33752   0.359356   0.370861   0.376347   0.383732   0.398496   0.384511 …

 ```
-The first row should be time and the second the quantity to be fitted (e.g., Optical Density or CFU)
+The first row should be the time and the second the quantity to be fitted (e.g., Optical Density or CFU).

-Instead, three APIs call direclty the files: the user must input  the paths to  a .csv data file and a .csv annotation to the functions of Kinbiont.jl
+Three APIs call directly the files: the user must input the paths to a .csv data file and a .csv annotation to the functions of Kinbiont.jl
 ; In these cases Kinbiont expect for data a matrix where the first row are the names of the wells and the columns the numerical value of the measurements.
 Note that the first one will be used as time:

 ```